 To help maintain normal iron levels, you should:

-If hemochromatosis caused advanced cirrhosis, then liver transplantation may be necessary.
+If hemochromatosis has caused advanced cirrhosis, then an evaluation for a liver transplantation may be necessary.